Exploring Cosmic Dawn with James Webb Space Telescope

 The cosmic dark ages - when the Universe was filled with neutral hydrogen that was opaque to ultraviolet light - are thought to have ended around one billion years after the Big Bang, when first light sources produced enough energetic photons to ionize the neutral hydrogen.
 This phase is referred to as the epoch of reionization and is also the era of the first galaxies' formation.

 However, this is also one of the least understood epochs in the Universe's evolution.
-Key questions include:
+Key questions remain, including:

 1. When did it start/end?